 The New Hampshire Department of Environmental Services (NHDES) has prepared the Source Water Assessment Report for the sources serving this community water system, assessing the sources' vulnerability to contamination.
 The results of the assessment, prepared on October 28, 2002, and last updated August 8, 2006, are as follows.
 The Dearborn Reservoir received three high susceptibility ratings, three medium susceptibility ratings, and six low susceptibility ratings.
-The Exeter River received three high susceptibility ratings, five medium susceptibility ratings, and seven low susceptibility ratings.
+The Exeter River received three high susceptibility ratings, five medium susceptibility ratings, and four low susceptibility ratings.
+Lary Lane Well received two high susceptibility ratings, three medium susceptibility ratings, and seven low susceptibility ratings.
 Skinner Springs received two high susceptibility ratings, three medium susceptibility ratings, and seven low susceptibility ratings.
 The complete Source Water Assessment Report is available for inspection at the Exeter Water Treatment Plant or the NHDES Web site.

-Please Note that this information is over 7 years old and includes information that was current at that time.
+Please Note that this information is over 8 years old and includes information that was current at that time.
 Some ratings might be different if updated to reflect current information.
 Presently, the DES has no plans to update this data.